 I attended college with the original goal of attending medical school.
 I loved the idea of working with people to keep them healthy, and I liked being in hospitals and clinical settings.
 I took with me a book on herbs and started looking through that, trying experiments on myself and learning some of the principles and terminology of herbology.

 I thought about that experience with the acupuncture all through my four years of college, and when it came time for me to decide what career I was going to pursue, it did not take me long to decide that studying Chinese medicine was going to be a better fit for me than pursuing a degree in medicine.
-The Chinese medicine school that I chose offered an internship in China, which I very much wanted to experience.
-In China, I saw how the Traditional Chinese Medicine was practiced in the same hospitals as Western medicine.
-I was fascinated by the treatments for pain and dysfunctions of the joints, bones and muscles, because they are something that everyone experiences, either through injury, “wear-and-tear" as time goes on or in chronic disease like lupus, which my grandmother had.
-Physical pain can be a serious problem, interfering with people’s lives and sometimes even crippling people over time.
+The Chinese medicine school that I chose offered an internship in China.
+While I was there, I saw how the Traditional Chinese Medicine was practiced in the same hospitals as Western medicine.
+I was fascinated by the treatments for pain and dysfunctions of the joints, bones and muscles, because they are something that everyone experiences in their lives, either through injury, “wear-and-tear" or in chronic disease like lupus, which my grandmother had.
+Physical pain can be a serious problem, interfering with people’s quality of life and sometimes crippling both physically and mentally over time.